Readability Formulas: seven reasons to avoid them and what to do instead

 If you’ve ever had your computer give you a readability score or a grade level for something you’ve written, you’ve run a readability formula.
 Readability formulas are easy to use, and give you a number.
 This combination makes them seductive.
 But a number isn’t useful if it isn’t reliable, valid, or meaningful.

-In this article, we’ll explain how readability formulas work and give you seven reasons why you shouldn’t use them.
+In this article, we’ll explain how readability formulas work and give you seven reasons why we strongly recommend that you avoid them.
 We’ll also show you better ways to learn whether the people you want to reach can find, understand, and use your content.

 Readability formulas count just a few features of a text, put the counts into a mathematical formula, and give you a number – usually a school grade or a reading age.
 The number is meant to predict how easily people with different literacy levels would be able to read the text.